IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/area-chart.md

 <div class="divider--half"></div>

+## Advanced Types of Area Charts

+The following sections explain more advanced types of $PlatformShort$ Area Charts that can be created using the `XamDataChart` control instead of `XamCategoryChart` control with simplified API.

 ## $PlatformShort$ Step Area Chart

 The $ProductName$ Step Area Chart belongs to a group of category charts and it is rendered using a collection of points connected by continuous vertical and horizontal lines with the area below lines filled in.
 Values are represented on the y-axis and categories are displayed on the x-axis.
 The step area chart emphasizes the amount of change over a period of time or compares multiple items.
 You can create this type of chart in `XamCategoryChart` control by binding your data and setting `ChartType` property to `StepArea` value, as shown in the example below.